 The best referees will be your former dissertation tutors, department heads or senior colleagues.
 An academic reference from an employer or other person is usually only useful if they can speak credibly about your suitability for postgraduate studies - for example, if they have studied for a higher degree themselves.
 However, if you are applying to do research in language teaching you may find it useful if your employer or a more senior colleague can comment positively on your professional work, especially in the area of professional development.

 It is usually helpful if your referee can mention some specific examples of relevant work that you have done, and comment on its quality.
 Please make sure that you tell your referees that a reference which is written purely according to a formula, or which only mentions that you are of a good character and perform your duties well, is not useful.
 We want to know in detail what relevant things are special and interesting about you.
 A reference which is an "open testimonial", rather than a confidential statement is also not useful.
-We expect referees to send us confidential references, and to send them direct to us.

 Academic Career and Qualifications

-We normally expect PhD candidates to have a good masters degree.
-However, we sometimes admit people who do not have masters degrees if we see evidence of other relevant academic or professional experience that we can count as an equivalent.
+We normally expect PhD candidates to have a good master's degree.
+However, we sometimes admit people who do not have master's degrees if we see evidence of other relevant academic or professional experience that we can count as an equivalent.
 We look at any certificates and transcripts you send to see how well you have done in your academic and/or professional career.
-Most of our successful applicants have above average grades.
+Most of our successful applicants have above-average grades.
 However, we realise that students’ learning changes over time and you will not be ruled out simply because of some low grades in the distant past.
 We will look especially carefully at your performance in areas related to linguistics and language study.
 We will also take into account anything your referees say about your academic performance and readiness for postgraduate work.

 We accept people as research students primarily on the basis of clear evidence that they can work independently and thoroughly on a research question, which is within the field of interest and expertise of a member of the academic staff.
 You can only be accepted if a member of staff is available to act as your personal supervisor, and if there is an additional member of staff who can act as a support supervisor should this person be away from the university for an extended period.
 Therefore, before considering applying to us, it is useful to check whether the research interests of any particular staff in the department, at Lancaster, clearly coincide with your own.